Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an Azure Log Analytics workspace.
 - [ ] Upgrade the pricing tier of Security Center to Standard.

-### You have an Azure subscription named Sub1.
-You have an Azure Storage account named sa1 in a resource group named RG1.
-Users and applications access the blob service and the file service in sa1 by using several shared access signatures (SASs) and stored access policies.
-You discover that unauthorized users accessed both the file service and the blob service.
-You need to revoke all access to sa1.
-Solution: You regenerate the access keys.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### You create and enforce an Azure AD Identity Protection user risk policy that has the following settings: – Assignment: Include Group1, Exclude Group2 – Conditions: Sign-in risk of Medium and above– Access: Allow access, Require password change You have an Azure Active Directory (Azure AD) tenant named contoso.com that contains the users shown in the following table.

 ![Question 649 part 1](images/question649_1.jpg)